IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

 Building External Tools
 =======================

-External tools can provide additional features that are not part of the Dataverse software itself, such as data exploration.
-Thank you for your interest in building an external tool for the Dataverse software!
+External tools can provide additional features that are not part of the Dataverse Platform itself, such as data exploration.
+Thank you for your interest in building an external tool for the Dataverse Platform!

 .. contents:: |toctitle|
   :local: